 Varadero beach runs across an entire peninsula (15 miles!), which is so narrow that the beach will always be a few steps away from you.
-This beach has a perfect combination of green and blue clear waters that form an exemplary boundary between the Florida Straits and the mainland.
+This beach combines green and blue clear waters, forming an exemplary boundary between the Florida Straits and the mainland.
 These are reasons why Playa Varadero was picked as the 2nd best beach in the world in 2019 and the 4th best beach in The Caribbean in 2021 by Tripadvisor’s Traveler’s Choice Awards.
-The beach also ranked in 10th place in the World’s Best Beaches for 2018 by FlightNetwork.
+The beach also ranked 10th place in the World’s Best Beaches for 2018 by FlightNetwork.
 This beach ranking system includes the opinions of more than 600 travel journalists, editors, bloggers, and agencies.

 Varadero can be the very opposite of Playa Paradise, though.
 The peninsula is usually flooded with tourists and locals, especially during Summer.
 So if your idea of a beach vacation is to get far away from the hustle and bustle of a beach town, then Varadero might not be what you are looking for.

 However, if you want to combine your stay with other exciting activities, Varadero is probably the best choice.
 Some of the best things to do in Varadero beach include:

 - Fun water activities like diving, fishing, snorkeling, boat riding, and sailing.

 - Tasting the local cuisine at private restaurants (“paladares”).
 Check out some popular “paladares” in Varadero.

 - Touring art galleries or museums in the area.